-BINGE EATING DISORDERS AND BODY IMAGE
+BINGE EATING DISORDER AND BODY IMAGE

 Do you see yourself below?

 EMOTIONAL EATING is comforting yourself with food.
 This usually takes the form of carbohydrates.
 In addition, you might numb yourself with food, rather than tolerate unpleasant feelings.
 Finally, entertaining, celebrating or “treating yourself” with food might be a sign that you are an Emotional Eater.

 BINGE EATING is eating large amounts of food and feeling out of control.
 In addition, if you eat compulsively, or secretly, these are indications that your relationship with food is out of balance.
 Eating when not hungry, eating rapidly, and eating to physical discomfort are all behaviors associated with Binge Eating.
 Especially relevant are feelings of shame or guilt that follow a food binge.
 Often, women struggling with Binge Eating Disorders will compensate by Restricting.
 Restricting increases the urge to Binge.